 The Upper Mississippi River Restoration (UMRR) program integrates a broad range of restoration techniques that strive to use or mimic the river’s natural processes to enhance and protect important fish and wildlife habitat, restore the river’s floodplain structure and function, and counteract the factors degrading the river’s ecological health.
-Since its inception in 1986 nearly 30 years ago, UMRR has matured into a highly effective federal-state restoration program that provides significant return on the nation’s investment, with over 110,000 acres of new or improved fish and wildlife habitat.
+Since its inception in 1986, 35 years ago, UMRR has matured into a highly effective federal-state restoration program that provides significant return on the nation’s investment, with over 110,000 acres of new or improved fish and wildlife habitat.
 Analysis of UMRR’s long term resource monitoring data has provided a much clearer understanding of the complex, dynamic relationships among various ecosystem components and watershed drivers.
 There is clear evidence that the program’s habitat restoration projects have improved the ecosystem, with clearer water, more vegetation, and increased fish and wildlife populations.

 UMRR’s restoration techniques are tested and proven to address the most significant degrading influences to the ecosystem by: